 Students will build confidence and refresh their comprehension of topics by watching video tutorials provided in pre-recorded videos, followed by a variety of teacher-graded homework assignments.
 Topics to be studied include:

-Who should enroll: The well-prepared applicant is familiar with the fundamentals of algebra (has completed one year of algebra) and has the maturity to diligently complete the assigned homework and seek additional help when necessary.
+The well-prepared applicant in grades 9-12 is familiar with the fundamentals of Algebra (has completed one year of Algebra) and has the maturity to diligently complete the assigned homework and seek additional help when necessary.
 Learning how to learn mathematics is stressed in this course, so students who are motivated to improve should apply.

 - High speed, broadband Internet